Rewarding Exclusive Bird Watching In Kenya Tours – Get Your Wings Up & Binoculars Ready!

 1. Lilac-Breasted Roller

 Did you know that the Lilac-breasted Roller is Kenya’s national bird?
-Just like Joseph in the Bible, this bird has a coat of many colors.
+Just like Joseph in the Bible, this bird has a coat of many colours.

 It has a total of 8 colours: which are: lilac, white, dark blue, green, black, yellow, turquoise, and reddish-brown, making them a contributor and symbol of the many tribes in Kenya.